morenotos/gradients/README.md

 # gradients
-css gradient generator html page
+css gradient generator html page.
+Code in JS, using jscolor.js from jscolor.com